Tejas-040303/Tejas-040303/README.md

 - 👋 Hi, I’m @Tejas-040303
-- 👀 I’m interested in Python, Java, and Webdelepment
+- 👀 I’m interested in Python, Java, and Web development
-- 🌱 I’m currently learning DSA, Webdev repeat, DSA question
+- 🌱 I’m currently learning DSA, Webdev(MERN), DSA question
 - 💞️ I’m looking to collaborate on Webdev projects
-- 📫 How to reach me 6261799352
+- 📫 reach me 6261799352 or tej.pawar04@gmail.com

 <!---
 Tejas-040303/Tejas-040303 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.